 Size and Condition of Your Lawn

-Well-trodden areas of grass will naturally more compact soil, which is where a manual aerator works well, particularly when some areas can be harder to get into.
+Well-trodden areas of grass will naturally more compact soil, which is where a manual aerator works well, especially when areas are difficult to get into.

-The core aerator is the recommended tool by professionals, like the Yard Butler Manual Lawn Coring Aerator.
-By opening up tubes into the ground, water and nutrients can reach the roots.
-Even so, it can be very hard to use in heavy clay soils or soils with stones, rocks or tree roots underneath the soil surface.
+By opening up hollow vertical tubes into the ground, water and nutrients can reach the roots more quickly and efficiently.
+However, it can be laborious to use in heavy clay soils or soils with stones, rocks or tree roots underneath the soil surface.

-Core spikes work better when you use them through grass or weeds—or at least dense thatch.
-If you’re just poking it into bare soil, especially containing a lot of clay, the cores can clog up more readily.
+Core aerators are easier to use when you are pushing them through grass, weeds or dense thatch.
+If you’re just poking it into bare compacted soil, especially containing a lot of clay, the cores of material are more prone to getting stuck inside the tines.

 To aerate by hand in hard-to-penetrate soils, therefore, the Yard Butler Multi Spike Lawn Aerator is easier to get into the ground.
-Whether it should have a T-bar handle or a simple grip on a single shaft, like The Garden Weasel, is a matter of personal preference, depending on how compact the soil is.
+Whether it should have a T-bar handle or a simple grip on a single shaft, like The Garden Weasel, is a matter of personal preference, depending on how compact the soil is and the dexterity and mobility capabilities of the user.

 The spike length of the tools reviewed varies from 3 inches for the Punchau Lawn Aerator Shoes to 7 inches for the Truly Holey Manual Lawn Aerator.

-Long cores can be hard to push into the soil and so won’t empty properly.
-If they’re too short, they may not reach the grass roots adequately.
+Long tines can be hard to push into the soil if it is sticky or compacted and clean, efficient core removal is more difficult.
+At the same time, if the tines are too short, they may not reach the grass roots effectively.

 The ideal length is long enough to reach well-developed roots but not longer than necessary.
-You may need to dig up a spade-width of turf to find out what your lawn requires: hold your aerator against the cross-section to check that the spikes or cores reach as far as the tips of the roots.
+You may need to dig up a spade-width of turf, hold a tape measure against the cross-section and measure how far it is from the base of the grass blades to the tips of the roots.

 Number of Spikes